FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 The graph network model illustrates the implementation of a network model within the FLAME GPU 2 framework.
 It demonstrates the concepts underlying published network models such XXXXX (for roads) and XXXXX (for railways).

-The network consists of one central and three peripheral railway stations ('nodes' or 'verticies' of the graph), linked by railway lines ('links' or 'edges' forming a graph).
+The network consists of one central and three peripheral railway stations ('nodes' or 'vertices' of the graph), linked by railway lines ('links' or 'edges' forming a graph).
 Trains run on the network according to a pre-planned timetable held in an XML configuration file.
 This demonstrates the use of an external configuration file, and allows exploring different timetables without recompiling the model.

 Model Description
 ^^^^^^^^^^^^^^^^^

 As for the `Circles Model <Tutorial: Creating the Circles Model_>`_ the first step to creating a FLAME GPU model is to define the model, this begins by creating a :class:`ModelDescription<flamegpu::ModelDescription>`.
 The :class:`ModelDescription<flamegpu::ModelDescription>` is defined at the start of program flow.

-Before the model description, we define define some variables used to keep track of time enabling us to see how long the similation takes to run.
+Before the model description, we define some variables used to give the log files from the model unique time coded names.

 .. tabs::